 California law sets clear standards for the condition of rental units.
 Landlords have a legal obligation to provide housing that is free from structural hazards and pests that can make it unsafe or unhealthy.
 This means that he or she must regularly inspect the property and take steps to correct any dangers or unsanitary conditions that the inspection reveals.
 If the landlord or property owner fails to do so, then you may be able to file a lawsuit for unsanitary or unsafe rental conditions.
-These conditions may include pest infestations, rodents and possibly mold in addition to structural dangers.
+These conditions may include pest infestations and rodents in addition to structural dangers.
 A knowledgeable attorney can help you hold the landlord accountable for poor rental conditions.

 Castelblanco Law Group, APLC has been protecting the rights of tenants in California for more than two decades.
 Our tenant rights attorneys have obtained numerous million dollar settlements and verdicts on behalf of renters across the state.
 We are here to help residents of California who are in danger due to physical conditions of the building in which they live.
 You do not have to endure unsanitary or unsafe conditions with our attorneys on your side.